Align Your Content With What People Are Searching For

 What does Answer The Public do?

-One of the most powerful tools for discovering what people are searching for is Google’s autocomplete; having built up a database from millions of searches it’ll predict what you’re going to ask, based on the information that’s already been entered.
+Google’s autocomplete feature is a powerful tool for discovering what people are searching for; having built up a database from millions of searches, it’ll predict what you’re going to ask, based on the information that’s already been entered.

 It doesn’t take much to reverse-engineer this and figure out what the most common searches are based on what Google suggests: “Content marketing in“ suggests a few useful ideas as the top predictions, implying that these are the most commonly searched topics.